 - First_Hand_Restoration

-Why Skipping Professional Construction Cleanup Increases Liability Risks
+Construction Cleanup Liability Detroit: Why Skipping Professional Cleanup Increases Your Risk

 Post-Construction Sites Contain Hidden Physical Hazards

-Even when a site appears visually complete, numerous physical risks often remain embedded throughout the property.
+Even when a site looks visually complete, a surprising number of physical hazards can remain scattered throughout the property.

 Sharp Objects and Residual Debris Create Injury Risk

-Loose fasteners, exposed nails, glass fragments, and metal offcuts are commonly left behind during final construction phases.
-These materials can cause lacerations, puncture wounds, or falls, especially when concealed beneath dust or packaging remnants.
-Liability arises when foreseeable hazards remain unaddressed in areas intended for occupancy or public access.
+Loose fasteners, exposed nails, glass fragments, and metal offcuts are commonly left behind during the final phases of a build.
+These materials cause lacerations, puncture wounds, and falls, especially when hidden beneath dust or packaging.
+Liability arises the moment a foreseeable hazard is left unaddressed in an area meant for occupancy or public access.

 Uneven Surfaces and Obstructed Pathways Increase Fall Exposure

-Construction debris can alter floor traction and visibility, creating trip hazards near thresholds, stairwells, and walkways.
-Minor obstructions may appear insignificant but become dangerous when combined with foot traffic, limited lighting, or emergency egress needs.
-Falls remain one of the most common post-construction injury claims tied directly to inadequate cleanup.
+Leftover debris changes floor traction and sightlines, creating trip hazards near thresholds, stairwells, and walkways.
+What looks like a minor obstruction becomes dangerous once you add foot traffic, dim lighting, or an emergency exit route.
+Falls remain one of the most common post-construction injury claims directly tied to inadequate cleanup.

 Airborne Contaminants Pose Ongoing Health and Legal Risks